BootstrapCMS/Contact/README.md

 **Contact Form Email**

 This option (`'email'`) defines the email address to send contact form messages to.
 It can be a single address, or an array of email addresses.
-The default value for this setting is `null`.
+The default value for this setting is `'admin@example.com'`.

 ## Usage